 In this tutorial, we will show you how to install Backdrop CMS on CentOS 8.
 For those of you who didn’t know, Backdrop CMS is a simple, lightweight, and easy-to-use Content Management System used to build attractive, professional websites.
-It is very simple to use, that even users with minimal technical knowledge can easily create web content using this CMS tool.
+It is very simple to use, and even users with minimal technical knowledge can easily create web content using this CMS tool.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Backdrop (CMS) Content Management System on a CentOS 8.
+I will show you the step-by-step installation of the Backdrop (CMS) Content Management System on a CentOS 8.

 Install Backdrop CMS on CentOS 8

 Step 1.
 First of all, make sure that all packages are up to date.